top of page

 In 2020, Crystal Palace bet big by signing Eze for £17m.
 It proved a masterstroke.
 At Selhurst Park, he didn’t just adapt to the Premier League, he lit it up with dazzling dribbles, smart passing, and clinical goals.

 Palace fans fell in love, seeing him as their magician in midfield, a creative force who could swing matches with a single piece of brilliance.
+His development at Palace set the stage for a return to Arsenal in 2025.

-8. He Left Palace As A Legend
+8. He Left Crystal Palace As A Legend

 Though courted by Nigeria, Eze chose to represent England at international level.
 The decision wasn’t easy, but for him, it was about ambition: testing himself against the best, on the biggest stages.